dutchkeebs/the-perfecto/README.md

 this is my version of a dactyl i nicknamed it the ''perfecto'' because its perfect for me im fine with any changes you want to do because this is open source

+every file needed for printing is in the zip folder named accordingly

 WARNING

 this keyboard is still untested there isnt a build guide build at your own risk